rwdaigle/elixir-environment-basics/README.md

 —

+# You are not alone

+* Join us throughout the week on Triangle Devs Slack ([https://triangle-devs-slack-inviter.herokuapp.com](https://triangle-devs-slack-inviter.herokuapp.com)) in the **#elixir** channel
+* Weekly exercism.io Elixir exercises ([http://exercism.io/languages/elixir](http://exercism.io/languages/elixir))
+* Me @rwdaigle

+^ Lots of places to interact, but trying to center local Elixir community in Triangle Devs Slack room.

+—

-## Getting Comfortable with the Elixir Development Environment
+## Getting To Know the Elixir Development Environment

 ^ When learning a new language, most people focus on syntax and design patterns.
+Leaves you unprepared for doing actual work (how create project, where do files live etc…)

 ^ Once have cursory understanding of syntax, I like to understand the language environment and tooling.